suffolklibraries/lgc/content/collections/events/snowman-21-12.md

       -
         type: text
         text: .
-cost_details: 'Tickets from £15, discounts for under 16s and seniors'
+cost_details: 'Tickets from £10'
 ---
-A spectacular new music and dance show bursting with energy and a generous sprinkling of festive magic.
+A must-see of the festive season.